cloud-skills/2025-selection/README.md

 - System Operation test project is used instead of Small Challenge.
 - The Load-test will begin 1 hour after the start of the competition.
 - You must not delete the created IAM users before the start of the competition.
+- DocumentDB instance type doesn't impact on your score.

 ### Day3 - Small Challenge
 - Small Challenge test project is used instead of System Operation.